zowe/docs-site/docs/user-guide/api-mediation/discovery-service-configuration.md

             discovery:
                 staticApiDefinitionsDirectories: config/local/api-defs;config/local2/api-defs

+* **apiml.discovery.serviceIdPrefixReplacer**

+    This parameter is used to modify the service ID of a service instance, before it registers to the API ML.
+    This will ensure the compatibility of non-conformant services with v2, based on the Zowe v2 conformance.
+    The value of the `*apiml.discovery.serviceIdPrefixReplacer` parameter should be a tuple containing two strings, separated by a comma:
+    1. The prefix that you want to replace in the service ID
+    2. The new prefix that will be replaced

+   **Note:** This parameter should be set in the Zowe configuration by specifying the parameter `ZWE_components_discovery_server_prefix_replacer`.
+    The parameter value will be then propagated to the Discovery Service.

+    **Example:**
+    The value of the parameter should look like `oldServiceIdPrefix,newServiceIdPrefix`

 ## Eureka configuration

 The Discovery Service contains a configuration for implementing the client-side service discovery and for defining a Eureka Server for service registry.
 Such configuration is shown below: